ocean eco watch

 • Increased interest from investors

-• Added several features to the company’s roadmap to implement for 2024
+• Added several interaction improvements and features to the company’s roadmap to implement for 2024

 • Designed an initial branding and style guide that communicates a more modern look